Varicose veins are no one’s friend. They can cause pain, swelling, and discoloring of the affected area.

 When a person smokes, their body produces nicotine, which is highly addictive.
 Nicotine can cause the veins in the lower legs to become enlarged, and smokers have a higher risk of developing varicose veins.

 Smoking has a variety of negative consequences on health and well-being.
 It can create conditions such as heart attack, stroke, and lung cancer.
-The smoking-related illnesses lead to an increased risk of death for each smoker.
+Smoking-related illnesses lead to an increased risk of death for each smoker.

 This is why you should stop smoking in order to improve your general health.
 In addition to preventing varicose veins, you will also be able to reduce the risks associated with smoking-related illnesses by stopping this habit now.